-While PACE loans offer borrowers several advantages including financing energy efficient home improvements, zero down financing and the loan being attached to the property and not the borrower, paying off a PACE loan early can also offer homeowner several benefits.
-Because a PACE loan is added to your property assessment, paying your loan off lowers your property tax bill.
-Reducing your ta bill lowers your total monthly housing expense and can save you a significant amount of money in the long run.
+If your loan does not have a prepayment penalty, paying it off early can provide multiple benefits including lowering your property tax bill.
+Reducing your tax bill lowers your total monthly housing expense and can save you a significant amount of money in the long run.
 Lower property taxes can also make your home more attractive when you decide to sell it.

-To summarize, eliminating a PACE loan provides multiple advantages for homeowners.
-If you are thinking about paying off your loan, I recommend that you review our explanation of the best options for refinancing a PACE loan which can help you determine the right approach for you.
-You can also contact the lenders below to learn more about your financing options.
-We always recommend that you compare at least five refinance proposals to find the loan with the lowest interest rate and closing costs.
+You can contact lenders in the table below to learn more about your refinance options.
+We always recommend that you compare at least five proposals to find the loan with the lowest mortgage rate and closing costs.